migaweb/EmojiMemory/README.md

 ## Generated with ChatGPT Codex

-Much of the initial code was produced using ChatGPT Codex to quickly scaffold the project structure and core classes.
+All of the code, except some cleanup, was produced using ChatGPT Codex.

 ## Sound Effects